• Skip to primary navigation

 upcycling leather fabrics

-Next time you need fabrics for a craft or DIY, see if there is some clothing or other fabric you can upcycle.
-I keep all my family’s old jeans, jumpers, colorful shirts and belts for crafting with.
+Next time you need fabrics for a craft or DIY, see if there is some clothing or other material you can upcycle.
+I keep all my family’s old jeans, jumpers, colourful shirts and belts for crafting.
+Before starting these projects, you might want to ensure you have many upcycling and craft essentials.

 My extended family and friends also pass me on their old fabrics to add to my upcycling stash.
-It means that a lot of the crafts and DIY’s I have in my home are very affordable as they are made with upcycled fabrics.
+It means that many of the crafts and DIYs I have in my home are affordable, as they’re made with upcycled fabrics.
+Even if you only have small fabric scraps, you can still make many things with them.

-I also believe that reusing fabrics is environmentally friendly as you are repurposing and upcycling existing resources.
+Reusing fabrics is environmentally friendly as you repurpose and upcycle existing resources.

 Thank you, you are welcome.
 Thanks for the share.